LukeGarrigan/to-done/README.md

 # to-done

-A simple to do list project using spring-boot and AngularJS
+A simple to do list project using spring-boot and AngularJS for learning purposes.

-//TODO
+View my public Trello board to see what I'm currently working on: https://trello.com/b/4shbA85e/to-done

-Rather than laying out my todone todo here, I'm now using trello instead: https://trello.com/b/4shbA85e/to-done
+I am open to any suggestions for the app, as I'm only doing it as a little side project to learn angular.